Advancement to Fellowship

-Advancement to Fellowship is a higher designation 'FCA' in recognition of leadership in the profession and contribution(s) made to the Institute and/or the community.
+Advancement to Fellowship is a higher designation 'FCA' in recognition of leadership in the profession and contribution(s) made to our organisation and/or the community.
 The application process requires nominations from two Chartered Accountants.

 An individual member may be nominated for advancement to Fellowship if they have met all of the following criteria:

-- Demonstrated leadership in the profession as evidenced by their responsibilities in employment or public practice and by contribution(s) made to the Institute and/or the community
+- Demonstrated leadership in the profession as evidenced by their responsibilities in employment or public practice and by contribution(s) made to our organisation and/or the community

-- Been an individual member of the Institute of Chartered Accountants for a minimum continuous period of 10 years
+- Been an individual Chartered Accountants member for a minimum continuous period of 10 years

 - Held a senior position in employment or in public practice (while being a member); or a combination thereof, for at least 7 years.